On this page:

 Information is accessible for as long as needed and is shared appropriately (subject to access, security, and privacy rules) within a protected and trusted environment.

-The Standard expands on these principles by outlining the behaviours expected of agencies in managing government information to achieve their own business objectives and to meet legislative and policy obligations.
+The Information Management Standard expands on these principles by outlining the behaviours expected of agencies in managing government information to achieve their own business objectives and to meet legislative and policy obligations.

 The behaviours identified in the Standard can be directly implemented by agencies to improve the management of their information and will form the basis of assessment and improvement tools.

-Agencies must use this Standard to ensure that all business systems and record management systems maintain the integrity and reliability of the digital information stored in them.
+Agencies must use the Managing Digital Records in Systems Standard to ensure that all business systems and record management systems maintain the integrity and reliability of the digital information stored in them.

 This standard is to be used in conjunction with the Minimum Recordkeeping Metadata Requirements Standard, and will also assist agencies in the procurement of new systems.